 OIT Icons: Impactful Women Advancing VA’s Mission showcases the talent and dedication of our diverse workforce.

-Q: Why is Women’s History Month important?
+Q: Why is Women’s History Month important to you?

 Q: What is your mantra for success?